Skip to Main Content

 • Whether the cancer has spread

-Your child's doctor is the best source of information on your child's specific case.
+Your child's doctor is the best source of information about your child's specific case.

-Patients need follow-up care to watch for recurrence after treatment ends.
-The medical team will suggest specific tests and their schedule.
+Patients need follow-up care (monitoring) to watch for the cancer coming back (relapse) after their treatment ends.
+The care team will tell you what tests are needed and when.

 Health after cancer